 An awesome gender-neutral name.
 Again, it does not sound too girly or too boyish.
 It can be suited to either gender, making it a gender-neutral name.

 Morgan is another unisex name.
 It sounds very magical and mystical.
 It is a very popular unisex and gender-neutral name to consider.

 Drew is one of the less popular unisex names, but it is still one of them.
 It would suit both genders and even someone who wants to remain gender-neutral.

 Frankie is also a less common unisex name, but it is a very good one to consider.

 Peyton has unique spelling and is a unique gender-neutral name that is less known.

 Frances is a beautiful name for either a boy or a girl.
 It is also a very lovely unisex name.

 For males, it's spelled Francis.

-I have a Sam in my class that's a boy and had a girl teacher named Sam.
+I have a Sam in my class who's a boy and had a girl teacher named Sam.